 “I went to high school with her.
 She was perfectly nice and serious about ballroom dancing.
 Her name was indeed Hillary Hayward-Thomas and she did not have her current accent,” another wrote.

 Other articles mention that Baldwin is often misidentified as either Mallorcan, Spanish, or Latina, encouraging positive press by Hispanic media.
-For example, she appeared twice on the cover of ¡Hola! and often mentioned in other issues.
-Popular writer, Claire Lampen also posted that Baldwin’s accent was “conspicuously American, which – as certain internet detectives have since noted – marks a change from the Spanish accent she has adopted in past interviews.”
+For example, she appeared twice on the cover of ¡Hola! and is often mentioned in other issues.
+Popular writer, Claire Lampen, also posted that Baldwin’s accent was “conspicuously American, which – as certain internet detectives have since noted – marks a change from the Spanish accent she has adopted in past interviews.”

-“Looking through Hilaria’s tweets, it does seem like she’s gone to great lengths to never explicitly say that she’s Spanish – but she has gotten pretty close,” noted Buzzfeed writer Natasha Jokic.
+“Looking through Hilaria’s tweets, it does seem like she’s gone to great lengths to never explicitly say that she’s Spanish – but she has gotten pretty close,” noted Buzzfeed writer, Natasha Jokic.

-An article from The Things mentioned that even Baldwin’s own cousin stated that her visits to Spain were for vacations only and that she’s “zero percent Spanish”.
+An article from The Things mentioned that even Baldwin’s own cousin stated that her visits to Spain were for vacations only and that she’s “zero percent Spanish.”

-Baldwin responded, via Instagram saying she identifies as white, and her ethnic background includes “many, many, many things”.
+Baldwin responded, via Instagram saying she identifies as white, and her ethnic background includes “many, many, many things.”
 She stated she spent “some” of her childhood in Spain and “some” in Massachusetts, but had never been enrolled in school in Spain, only spending time there during family holidays.
 She stated she was born in Boston.
-In an April 2020 podcast, she had stated, “I moved here [New York] when I was 19 to go to NYU”; when asked where from, she said, “My family lives in Spain; they live in Mallorca”, and that, “I came for school and I never, ever, ever left”.
+In an April 2020 podcast, she had stated, “I moved here [New York] when I was 19 to go to NYU.”
+When asked where from, she said, “My family lives in Spain; they live in Mallorca,” and that, “I came for school and I never, ever, ever left.”

 Baldwin also noted in a New York Times interview that her inability to remember the word “cucumber” on Today came from stage fright and that her accent comes and goes depending on stress and other factors because she is bilingual.